 Registered NurseAssociate Degree Nursing (ADN)

-At Midland College (MC), the Associate Degree Nursing (A.D.N.) program is fully accredited with the Texas Board of Nursing as an intense, high-quality program that prepares the graduate for an entry-level position in the field of nursing.
-The Associate Degree Nursing program offers two options; the traditional program track is a full-time, 4-semester program and the LVN to RN transition track is a full-time, 3-semester program.
-Both programs will prepare nursing students to apply to the Texas Board of Nursing to participate in the National Council Licensure Examination for Registered Nurse (NCLEX-RN).
+At Midland College, the Associate Degree Nursing (ADN) program is fully accredited by the Texas Board of Nursing and prepares students for entry-level nursing roles.
+The program offers two pathways, each preparing nursing students to apply to the Texas Board of Nursing and sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 ![]() |